The Science Behind Alzheimer’s: Exploring Causes and Risk Factors

 Understanding the impact of neurodegeneration on Alzheimer’s progression is critical for developing effective treatments and interventions.

-Early detection through brain imaging allows for targeted therapies that may slow down or halt disease progression, potentially preserving cognitive function for longer periods.
+Early detection through brain imaging allows for targeted that may slow down or halt disease progression, potentially preserving cognitive function for longer periods.

 By identifying individuals at risk earlier, healthcare professionals can offer support and resources to enhance quality of life.